BigPups1/bes-ponyatiya/README.md

 It runs out of the box with the AnimationController or the Animated Sprite Node.
 It shows out of the box Screen Controls UI Elements on your mobile device (tested on android and iOS).

-for more information check out: http://www.youtube.com/kinematicbody
+for more information check out: http://www.youtube.com/kinematicbodifv if you like your mother, pay me.